Gmfholley/quickdroppable/README.md

 ```

 ##Options for `draggable` elements
-`targetAssure`, `dragRemoveClass`, and `dragAddClass` are meant as options for `draggable` elements.
+`dragAssure`, `dragRemoveClass`, and `dragAddClass` are meant as options for `draggable` elements.

- - `targetAssure` is the selector for the `draggable` item.
+ - `dragAssure` is the selector for the `draggable` item.
 It ensures that when a user clicks on a child of of a `draggable` element, the `dragStart` event still fires.
-Quickdroppable will look through 20 layers of children to try to find a matching selector to `targetAssure`.
+Quickdroppable will look through 20 layers of children to try to find a matching selector to `dragAssure`.

  ```html
 <div id="draggable">